 Marital Changes

-For more information on how marital changes can affect inheritance tax, you can visit our page on spouse exemption for inheritance tax in the.
+For more information on how marital changes can affect inheritance tax planning, you can visit our page on spouse exemption for inheritance tax in the UK.

 Regularly reviewing your SIPP beneficiary nominations in response to changing circumstances is a crucial aspect of effective SIPP estate planning.
-By keeping your nominations up-to-date, you can ensure that your pension savings are distributed according to your wishes, regardless of where life takes you.
+With the UK divorce rate sitting at around 42%, and with many people now living and working internationally, keeping your nominations current isn’t a “nice to have” — it’s essential.

 Common Mistakes to Avoid in SIPP Beneficiary Nominations